chgiri/banking-mcp-server/README.md

 - **No upload-size handling or validation beyond what the wrapped app already does.** Large files will hit the Base64/CLI limitations described above before they hit any application-level validation.
 - **Shares the same admin API key as the wrapped app**, rather than having its own independent authentication layer for MCP clients.
 Acceptable for a portfolio project; a production deployment would likely want MCP-level auth (e.g., bearer tokens per client) independent of the wrapped app's own admin key.

-## Relationship to `banking-faq-assistant`
+## Relationship to `banking-ai-agent`

-This project has no value without `banking-faq-assistant` running alongside it — it is a protocol adapter, not a standalone service.
+This project has no value without `banking-ai-agent` running alongside it — it is a protocol adapter, not a standalone service.
 See that project's own README for the underlying RAG, document Q&A, and banking actions implementation this server exposes.

 ## What's Next